-The Open Language has been an active and growing community since 2013.
-Organised in the form of weekly meet-ups, the Open Language is a space of exchange.
+The Open Language Cafés have been an active and growing community since 2013.
+Organised in the form of weekly meet-ups, the Open Language Cafés are spaces of exchange.
 It often hosts guest speakers who are experts in their topic.
 They give fresh input on various issues, such as housing in Berlin, finding a job, and interesting activities in town.

 The weekly meet-ups of the Open Language are open to everyone and participation is completely free of charge.

 Wednesdays 17:30-19:30 German Language Café (Sprachcafé) at Refugio

 Get involved with the Open Language Cafés!

 Our language cafés are for free, open to everyone, and no registration is required.
 Just come by!
 You can join all of the Arabic, German or English sessions.